Asparagus virus 1

 Asparagus virus 1 (AV-1) is one of the nine known viruses that infects asparagus plants.
 It is a member of the genus Potyvirus in the family Potyviridae.
 Initially reported by G. L Hein in 1960, it causes no distinct symptoms in asparagus plants.
 The only known natural plant host is the asparagus.
 It is spread by aphid vectors, which means that aphids do not cause the AV-1, but they do spread it.

 Morphology

 The virion is non-enveloped, filamentous, and flexuous with helical symmetry.
 Particles are 700-800 nm long and 13 nm wide.
 Axial canal is indistinct and the basic helix is obscure.

 Physicochemical and physical properties

 There is one sedimenting component(s) found in purified preparations.
-The sedimentation coefficient is 146 S20w.
-A260/A280 ratio is 1.24.
+The sedimentation coefficient is 1.46 S. A260/A280 ratio is 1.24.
 The thermal inactivation point (TIP) is at 50-55 °C. The longevity in vitro (LIV) is 2–11 days.
 Although the titer is dependent on the host, the decimal exponent (DEX) of the dilution endpoint is usually around 3-4.

 Genome

-The genome is monopartite, positive-sense, single-stranded RNA.
+The genome is monopartite, positive-sense, single-stranded RNA of 9.7kbp The RNA has a viral protein genome-linked at its 5' end, while its 3' end is polyadenylated.
+The viral genome contains two open reading frames (ORF), one of which is a polyprotein that is cleaved into 10 polypeptides, while the other short ORF encodes a single protein.
 The genome constitutes approximately 6% of the virion by weight.